Media Player

 • Playing video

-• Related information (Title, summary, creator, keyword, etc.)
+• Related information (title, summary, creator, keyword, and so on)

 • Control buttons

-Figure 6-1 is an example of playing video.
-A banner including more information about the media, the current playing status, and control buttons will overlap at the top.
+Figure 1 provides an example of playing a video.
+A banner including more information about the media, the current playing status, and control buttons overlaps the video at the top.
 The banner disappears when the controls are not used for a certain period.
-It will reappear when there is any further input.
+The banner reappears when there is any further input.

 Controlling Video Playback with the Smart Remote

-Only one physical button, the PLAY/PAUSE button (), can directly control the playback.
+Only one physical button on the Smart Remote, the PLAY/PAUSE button (), can directly control media playback.

 For this reason, any video player application must provide on-screen playback controls so that the users can control the playback as with a traditional remote control.
 The on-screen playback controls must be accessible with the SELECT and 4 navigation buttons or by using the pointing interactions with the Smart Remote.